-The highest calendar quarter total return for Class Z Shares of the Fund was 4.80% for the quarter ended June 30, 2017 and the lowest calendar quarter total return was 1.07% for the quarter ended June 30, 2016.
-The Fund's year-to-date total return for Class Z Shares through September 30, 2017 was 5.75%.
+The highest calendar quarter total return for Class Z Shares of the Fund was 4.80% for the quarter ended June 30, 2017 and the lowest calendar quarter total return was -1.08% for the quarter ended March 31, 2018.
+The Fund's year-to-date total return for Class Z Shares through September 30, 2019 was 5.62%.

+Since

-1 Year Since Inception
+1 Year Inception

 Class Z

-Return Before Taxes 8.10% 7.40%
+Return Before Taxes 6.48% 6.67%

-Return After Taxes on Distributions 8.10% 7.40%
+Return After Taxes on Distributions 0.31% 2.26%

-Return After Taxes on Distributions and Sale of Fund Shares 4.59% 5.68%
+Return After Taxes on Distributions and Sale of

+Fund Shares 4.22% 3.06%

 Return Before Taxes

-Class A 1.77% 3.96%
+Class A 0.27% 4.80%

-Class C 6.00% 6.30%
+Class C 4.42% 5.62%

-Barclays US Aggregate Bond Index (reflects no deduction for fees, expenses or taxes) 2.65% 0.94%
+Barclays US Aggregate Bond Index (reflects no

+deduction for fees, expenses or taxes) 0.01% 1.34%

-\ The Fund is the successor to the Predecessor Fund which commenced operations on January 20, 2015.
+The Fund is the successor to the Predecessor Fund which commenced operations on January 20, 2015.

 After-tax returns in the table above are shown for Class Z Shares only and after-tax returns for other share classes will vary.
 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
 For example, after-tax returns shown are not relevant to investors who hold their Fund shares through tax-advantaged arrangements, such as 401(k) plans or individual retirement accounts.
+In some cases, average annual return after taxes on distributions and sale of fund shares may be higher than the average annual return after taxes on distributions because of realized losses that would have been sustained upon the sale of fund shares immediately after the relevant periods.
+The calculations assume that an investor holds the shares in a taxable account, is in the actual historical highest individual federal marginal income tax bracket for each year and would have been able to immediately utilize the full realized loss to reduce his or her federal tax liability.
+However, actual individual tax results may vary and investors should consult their tax advisers regarding their personal tax situations.